Overviews - Progress report tour

 The report uses the terms 'Below Expected', 'Expected Progress', and 'Above Expected' to describe pupils' journey between two points.
 Before we move on, it is therefore worth defining what these terms mean in the context of this report; and this depends on the approach your school has taken:

 • If your school is using a levels-style or "linear" approach, then 'Expected Progress' may be defined as a certain number of points or steps gained over the selected period.
 Pupils making less than that number of points are defined as making 'Below Expected' progress; pupils making more than that number are defined as making 'Above Expected' progress.
-This typically applies to early years, which tend to be tracked via number of steps through the Development Matters age bands, but can also apply to your teacher assessments and/or linear assessment schemes such as Book Bands.
+This can apply to your teacher assessments and/or linear assessment schemes such as Book Bands.

 • If your school has adopted a "point in time" assessment approach, where pupils tend to remain in the same assessment band for long periods or even throughout their time at school, then 'Expected Progress' will indicate that there has been no change in assessment over the selected period.
 Pupils that drop down an assessment band are described as having made 'Below Expected' progress; those that move up a band have made 'Above Expected' progress.